René Gómez, M.D., F.A.A.N.

 Anitha Nimma, M.D.

 Dr. Anitha Nimma received her Medical degree from Osmania Medical College, India.
 She developed experience in Hospital Medicine and subsequently relocated to the USA.
 She did a year of Medicine at Nassau University Medical Center, New York, followed by acceptance and completion of a distinguished Neurology Residency in the Neuroscience Institute of JFK Medical Center- Hackensack Meridian Health, in New Jersey.
-She is Board Eligible by the American Board of Psychiatry and Neurology.
+Dr. Nimma is Board Certified in Neurology by the American Board of Psychiatry and Neurology (ABPN).

 Christina Leithead, DNP, FNP, APN-C